marvinobig/pcmasterrace/README.md

 ### Import Database Tables

-- You need to create the database "pc_master_race".
+- You need to create the database "pc_masterrace".
 - To use the database tables for this project import the database tables using a database administration tool like phpMyAdmin.
 - The database tables are in